 The course was just brilliant and really told us what we needed to know to get us started and, they helped us get our bees.
 They even assign a mentor to you after the course that you can ask questions to and that will help you out.
 We have a wonderful mentor called Mike who really is a font of knowledge.
 All of the guys who run the course actually are amazing.

-You can talk to them about anything from advise on which hive to buy and what hive tools and smokers are the best.
-There are so many places you can buy from so get some advise and do some research.
+You can talk to them about anything from advice on which hive to buy and what hive tools and smokers are the best.
+There are so many places you can buy from so get some advice and do some research.
 We have found that Maismore’s in Gloucestershire is excellent.
 Very friendly and helpful.

 Click the following links for a few websites that we have found helpful;